Ministry Coaching Framework

 5. Leading Christians to Start, Strengthen, and Multiply Churches (10–15 minutes)

-Even if you’re not the designated “point” leader, use these questions to think through how you can help start, strengthen, and multiply house churches:
+Even if you’re not the primary “point leader,” use these questions to help your group imagine how to start, strengthen, and multiply house churches in your neighborhood.

 1. Vision

-• Who will you invite into casting that vision (coaches, core friends) and how will you pray together for unity and guidance?
+• Who will you invite into that discernment process (coaches, close friends, elders), and how will you pray together for unity, wisdom, and timing?

 2. Recruiting

-• How will you track invitations, responses, and follow‑ups to ensure no one slips through the cracks?
+• How will you record invitations, prayer needs, and follow-ups to stay intentional and personal?

 3. Hosting